Take 10 years off your age and restore a more lifted and youthful face with a surgical facelift or midface lift.

 A Facelift at Midwest Facial Plastic Surgery

-One of the benefits of a surgical facelift is that there are several different kinds, which allows your physician to customize their approach to meet your individual needs.
+One of the benefits of a surgical facelift is that there are several different kinds, which allows your surgeon to customize their approach to meet your individual needs.
 However, facelifts can generally be broken down into three types: SMAS lifts, deep plane lifts, and short-scar lifts.
-You and your physician will discuss at length which approach is best for you, your skin, and your expectations.
+You and your surgeon will discuss at length which approach is best for you, your skin, and your expectations.

 Studies show that younger patients note higher satisfaction rates with their facelift procedure.
 This is partly because our skin quality is better in our 50s compared to our 70s.
 Skin is more resilient and heals more quickly as well.
 We encourage our patients to consider our facelift services at a younger age so that they may enjoy the benefits for many years to come!